liangxiaoyi9/Chicago_Housing_Analysis_V1/README.md

 ## Conclusions
 * Overall, the Chicago housing market is still growing but has slowed down from 2012 to current (2019).
-The median sale price per square foot is continually increasing but the percentage of increase each year has decreased.
-Also, the average monthly unit home sales has decreased since 2017.
+The median sale price PSF is continually increasing but the percentage of increase each year has decreased.
+Also, the average monthly unit sold has decreased since 2017.

 * According to the mortgage vs. house price graph, there is no direct relationship between 30-year fixed mortgage rate and chicago house price.

-* From the graph "Median Sale Price Psf in Chicago (by side)", the hottest side in Chicago is central Chicago, the second hottest side is north side.
-From the graph "The most expensive communities in Chicago", the hottest community is near north side.
+* From the graph "Median Sale Price Psf in Chicago (by side)", the top three expensive sides in descending order:
+    * Central Chicago
+    * North Side
+    * West Side

+* From the graph "The most expensive communities in Chicago", the top 8 expensive communities in descending order:
+    * Near North Side
+    * Lincoln Park
+    * The Loop
+    * Near South Side
+    * North Center
+    * Lake View
+    * Logan Square
+    * Avondale
+Within the 8 communities, the prices of Logan Square and Avondale have the most increase.
+It matches with the Chicago area development plan.
+The city has been expanding to both communities after last economy crisis.

 * Percentage change from 2012 - 2019:
     * 2013: There was a 15.22% median sale price per square feet increase in 2013 compared to 2012.
     * 2014: There was a 12.55% median sale price per square feet increase in 2014 compared to 2013.